tobyweston/blog/source/_posts/2014-02-18-method-references-in-java8.md

 ## The "lambda" method reference

-This example is similar to the previous one, it calls the `toString` method of a string only this time, the string is supplied to the function that's making use of the lambda and not passed in from an outside scope.
+The other example (`String::toString`) is similar to the previous one, it calls the `toString` method of a string only this time, the string is supplied to the function that's making use of the lambda and not passed in from an outside scope.

 ``` java
 public void lambdaExample() {